1. Overview

 For

-instance, every small town in India has a main thoroughfare with a hodgepodge of gullies
+instance, every small town in India India

 4.